robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ## Step 1
 ### Start with a Level 0 diagram for a use case
 - Single process
-- Identify a few External Interactors
+- Identify all External Interactors
 - Draw data flows to connect them
 ---
 class: middle